jonndoe/taxi-react-app/README.md

 See for original refference:
 https://testdriven.io/courses/taxi-react/

-# How to run this repo locally with docker:
+# Run in production with docker(not yet complete):

 Get repo:
 - Set up ssh for your github accoutn if not yet.